wp-plugins/revisr/readme.txt

 Revisr allows you to manage your WordPress website with a git repository.
 With Revisr, you can:

-* Track changes to the files of your WordPress installation
+* Track changes to the files and database of your WordPress installation
+* Optionally use different database versions for each branch
 * Commit and push changes to a remote repository (including Bitbucket and Github)
 * Pull changes down from a remote repository
 * Easily toggle between branches
-* Revert to an earlier commit
+* Revert your website files and/or database to an earlier commit
 * Discard any unwanted changes
 * Manage .gitignore to prevent unwanted files/directories from being tracked